David Holt (politician)

-David Holt (born March 10, 1979) is an American attorney, businessman and Republican politician who is the 38th mayor of Oklahoma City and dean of the Oklahoma City University School of Law.
-He is the 83rd president of the United States Conference of Mayors.
-Holt is a member of the Osage Nation.
-He served in the Oklahoma Senate from 2010 to 2018, eventually as majority whip.
+David Holt (born March 10, 1979) is an American and Osage attorney and politician who has served since 2018 as the 38th mayor of Oklahoma City and since 2023 as dean of the Oklahoma City University School of Law.
+From 2010 to 2018 he represented the 30th district in the Oklahoma Senate.

-Holt was elected mayor on February 13, 2018, and sworn in on April 10.
-He was reelected on February 8, 2022.
-He is the youngest mayor of Oklahoma City since 1923; during his first year in office, he was the youngest mayor of a U.S. city over 500,000.
-He is Oklahoma City's first Native American mayor.
+Holt is Oklahoma City's first Native American mayor and the 83rd president of the United States Conference of Mayors.
 As mayor, Holt presided over the passage of MAPS 4 in 2019, a $1.1 billion initiative including 16 projects.
 In 2023, the City Council and ultimately the city's voters approved Holt's proposal to put at least $850 million of taxpayer money toward building a new $900 million arena, in return for an agreement by the Oklahoma City Thunder to play in the new arena for 25 years.

 In 2025, Holt announced that two sports and seven events of the 2028 Summer Olympics will be staged in Oklahoma City.

 Early life and education

-Holt was born and raised in northwest Oklahoma City, with family roots in Pittsburg County, Oklahoma.
-He is Osage through his mother, Mary Ann Fuller Holt, who inspired him to public service.
-He was also inspired by his maternal grandfather, Leonard Fuller, a World War II veteran and career Army officer who directed the Model Cities Program in McAlester, Oklahoma, after his retirement from the military.

-After graduating from Putnam City North High School in Oklahoma City, Holt earned a B.A. from George Washington University, which his mother attended.
-He was a sports editor for The GW Hatchet.
+Holt was born and raised in northwest Oklahoma City, the son of Stroud Holt and Mary Ann Fuller Holt.
+His mother is Osage Native American and his father is white.
+After graduating from Putnam City North High School in Oklahoma City, Holt earned a B.A. from George Washington University.
+He earned his Juris Doctor from Oklahoma City University in 2009.

-Holt returned to Oklahoma, where he earned a Juris Doctor from Oklahoma City University and established a legal practice.
-In 2014, he was named director of investor relations for Hall Capital.
-He has also served as an adjunct professor at Oklahoma City University.

-Early political career
+Early career

 Holt became active in the Republican Party, serving as an aide to Dennis Hastert when Hastert was Speaker of the House, and during the 9/11 attacks.
-He served in the White House Office of Legislative Affairs under President George W. Bush.
+From 2002 to 2004, he served in the White House Office of Legislative Affairs under President George W. Bush.
 In 2004, Holt returned full-time to Oklahoma, where he served as the state's campaign coordinator to reelect Bush.
-He served U.S. Senator Jim Inhofe and Lt.
-Governor Mary Fallin.
-In 2006 he was appointed chief of staff to Oklahoma City Mayor Mick Cornett, where he served until his election to the State Senate.
-Holt was Cornett's chief of staff when Oklahoma City successfully lobbied to attract a major league basketball team, gaining what is now known as the Oklahoma City Thunder of the National Basketball Association.
+He served U.S. Senator Jim Inhofe and Lieutenant Governor Mary Fallin.

+In 2006, Holt was appointed chief of staff to Oklahoma City Mayor Mick Cornett, a position he held until his election to the State Senate.
+Holt wrote Big League City: Oklahoma City's Rise to the NBA (2012), a nonfiction political and sports book published by Full Circle Press.
+It details the arrival of major league sports in Oklahoma City, culminating with the 2008 relocation there of the National Basketball Association's Seattle SuperSonics, which was renamed the Oklahoma City Thunder.